jithinsisaac/uC-Expt3/README.md

 ### Instructions

-1. Read about Seven Segment Display Interfacing with 8051 (Kenneth Ayala/ Mazidi)
+1. Read about Seven Segment Display Interfacing (Kenneth Ayala/ Mazidi)
 2. Use the Atmel 8051 Instruction sheet document to learn about the arithmetic instructions

 ### Final list of Deliverables for Expt 3